mfernest/SEBC/Partner Bootcamp  - Certify.md

 # <center> Challenges

 * You're going to build a C5.x cluster and kerberise it
-* You will document your progress largely by emails to me and David
+* You will document your progress largely by emails
-    * mfernest@cloudera.com, dbeech@cloudera.com
+    * mfernest@cloudera.com
 * We use your email timestamps to gauge progress -- submit challenges as you go.
 * If you crush your cluster beyond use, let us know immediately.
 * Mind the requests for explanations when you see them -- we're testing for understanding.